frankyanwang/chatApp/README.md

-Ionic Salesforce App Base
+Vlocity Mobile Hybrid App
 =====================

-A starting project for Ionic Salesforce App base.
+A starting project for Vlocity Mobile Hybrid App based on Ionic, SalesforceCordovaSDK and AngularJS.

 ## Setup this project